• Published: May 02 2025 01:39 PM

 wave

-• ISA Transfer: From May 1st, NatWest became the ISA manager for all Sainsbury's Bank ISAs.
-However, if you have ISAs with both Sainsbury's Bank and NatWest (or Ulster Bank), your accounts will remain separate, allowing you to maximize your £20,000 annual allowance across both providers.
+About those ISAs… From May 1st, NatWest took over managing all Sainsbury's Bank ISAs.
+But if you already have ISAs with both Sainsbury's Bank and NatWest (or Ulster Bank), don’t worry – they’ll stay separate accounts.
+That way you can still max out your £20,000 annual allowance across both.

-• What's *not* included?
-The acquisition doesn't include Sainsbury's Bank's insurance, travel money, ATMs, Argos Financial Services, or commission income business.
+What's *not* changing hands?
+Just to be clear, this doesn't include Sainsbury's Bank's insurance, travel money, ATMs, Argos Financial Services, or their commission income business.
+Those are all staying separate.

-• Keep your account details handy: You'll need access to your account details to complete the transition smoothly.
+• Keep your account details handy.
+You’ll need them for the transfer.

-The complete transfer of accounts to NatWest systems is expected by the end of the year.
-After this, you will no longer be able to use the Sainsbury's Bank app or online banking.
-NatWest will provide detailed instructions on accessing your accounts via their platforms.
+Everything should be fully switched over to NatWest by the end of the year.
+After that, you won’t be able to use the Sainsbury's Bank app or website anymore.
+NatWest will let you know how to access your accounts through their systems.

 FAQ